prophile/glory/README.md

 Backups
 -------

-Hourly backups are stored in `/home/minecraft/backups`.
+Periodic backups are stored in `/home/minecraft/backups`.
 Long-term backups are stored on S3.

 A backup can be restored from the tar.gz with `mc-restore [path]`.